cal-itp/data-infra/kubernetes/README.md

 # Kubernetes

+> :bulb: Both the Google Kubernetes Engine UI and the Lens Kubernetes IDE are useful GUI tools for interacting with a Kubernetes cluster, though you can get by with `kubectl` on the command line.

 We deploy our applications and services to a Google Kubernetes Engine cluster.
 If you are unfamiliar with Kubernetes, we recommend reading through [the official tutorial](https://kubernetes.io/docs/tutorials/kubernetes-basics/) to understand the main components (you do not have to actually perform all the steps).

+A [glossary](#Glossary) exists at the end of this document.

 ## Cluster Administration